sourcepole/learning_ansible/README.md

 more important stuff
 --------------------

-Only here, since I'm running out of time:
+Only keywords here, since I'm running out of time:

 * with_items
 * templates